jorgenbjerkesjo/Omnia-Foundation-Docs/sharepoint-provisioning/files/generic-file.rst

 Generic File
 ============================

-There could be a need in your project to provision other kinds of files than the ones outlined above.
-This could be done in either a **Site Collection** scoped feature or a **Site** scoped feature.
+There could be a need in your project to provision other kinds of files than the ones outlined in the previous sections.
+This can be done in either a **Site Collection** scoped feature or a **Site** scoped feature.

 Locate the **public override void OnTenantResourceMappings(TenantResourcesMapper resourceMapper)** method.